 * * *

 The weirdest thing is, I didn’t even know it was the same school.
-When Dad talked about a new town, a fresh start after the divorce, I was just like, cool, sounds good, okay.
-I never really felt like I fit in at my old school, anyway, and while I wasn’t bullied, I didn’t exactly have friends, either.
+When Dad talked about a new town, a fresh start after the divorce, I didn’t suffer from any of the angst you’d expect when asked to uproot my entire life.
+Honestly, I think I was a little relieved.
+I never really felt like I fit in at my old school, and while I wasn’t bullied, I didn’t exactly have friends, either.
 Not since Felix.
-Some people tried to get close to me, but I was never ready to let them, and pretty soon they lost interest and found somebody else to pal around with.

-So when Dad suggested moving to Nelson Springs, I didn’t really feel much of anything.
-One school was like any other, right?
+So when Dad suggested moving to Nelson Springs, I was actually kind of looking forward to the fresh start.
+And one school was pretty much like any other, right?
 Just something I had to get through until I could graduate, get accepted to some amazing university in Europe, and finally figure out what I want to do with my life.

 And then one night about a week before the big move, I was doing a mindless late-night Insta-scroll when my eyes snagged on a familiar name.

-There weren’t that many pictures, and his profile pic was just an artful shot of a boy-shaped figure by a lake at dusk, but my stomach got all funny and fluttery as I scrolled.
+There weren’t that many pictures on his page, and his profile pic was just an artful shot of a boy-shaped figure by a lake at dusk, but my stomach got all funny and fluttery as I scrolled.
 There were a lot of pictures of a criminally adorable white dog, some shots of blue skies and sunsets, and one photo of a good-looking guy standing with his soccer team in front of a red brick school building.

 The good-looking guy, I realized when I zoomed in on the picture, was Felix.
 When I’d known him back in fifth grade, he’d been scrawny and awkward, but the Felix in the photo was tall and lean and really looked like someone who’d be posing with a soccer team after a successful match.
 His face had lost its childhood roundness and now was all chiseled angles, and he’d grown out his hair so it hung in soft brown waves around his face.
-And more than just how his looks had changed, his posture was different, too, exuding an easy confidence as he cradled a soccer ball against his hip.
+His posture was different, too, exuding an easy confidence as he cradled a soccer ball against his hip.

 I realized I’d forgotten to breathe and sucked in a lungful of air.